 MTD for business overview

 HMRC's vision to digitalise the UK tax system is well underway.
-The transformation will start with Making Tax Digital (MTD) for VAT from April 2019.
+The transformation started with Making Tax Digital (MTD) for VAT from April 2019.

 Page last updated